Interviews by NameOral Histories

 An Army presidential helicopter pilot from 1959 to 1967, Hulett flew with President Kennedy.
 He participated in a group interview with other Army personnel.
 Recorded September 19, 2008.

 Hunt served as the original project director and curator for the Dallas County Historical Foundation and was instrumental in the planning, research and content of The Sixth Floor Museum's permanent exhibition.
 Hunt is the author of the Museum's official guidebook and JFK for a New Generation (1996).
-Recorded on March 26, 2003, and February 16, 2009.
+Recorded on March 26, 2003, February 16, 2009, and May 29, 2013.

 Hunter was the creative director of the Southwestern Historical Wax Museum in Grand Prairie, Texas.
 This museum, which first opened at Fair Park in September 1963, featured a Kennedy assassination section--including a reproduction of the sixth floor "sniper's perch"--for more than two decades before it was destroyed by fire in September 1988.
 Recorded August 13, 2010.